vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 However, following the same procedure as for `vega` and `tendermint` is possible.
 There are a lot of changes in the data-node config.
 I recommend a different approach to that.

+1. Remove the data-node state(ensure you have backup): `rm -r <DATA-NODE-HOME>/state/data-node/`
+2. Ensure you have a backup of your old data-node config: `cp <DATA-NODE-HOME>config/data-node/config.toml <BACKUP-FOLDER>/data-node-config.toml`
-1. Initiate the data-node in the temporary location. `<VEGA-BIN> datanode init --lite /tmp/data-node`
+3. Init the data-node config: `<VEGA-BIN> datanode init --archive --home=<DATA-NODE-HOME> <CHAIN-ID> --force`*
-2. Compare config, but move changes from the old config to the newly generated one, and then use this file as a data-node `config.toml`
-3. Move your new data-node config into `<DATA-NODE-HOME>/config/data-node/config.toml`
+4. Modify generated data-node config: `<DATA-NODE-HOME>config/data-node/config.toml` - see section below for important parameters

+**NOTE**: We should use the `--archive` flag to keep data for a longer period.

 #### A bit about config